texta-tk/texta-tk.github.io/source/terminology.rst

 - Making a copy of an index;
 - Merging multiple indices into one;
 - Making a random subset of an index;
-- Making a subset based on predefined query;
+- Making a subset based on a predefined query;
 - Renaming fields;
 - Updating Elasticsearch field types.